juleshansen/oop/assignment.md

 # Assignment: Blackjack

 In this assignment, you'll be implementing the game Blackjack.
-If you're unfamiliar with the rules of the game, read [this](http://en.wikipedia.org/wiki/Blackjack) or pair yourself with someone who knows them.
+If you're unfamiliar with the rules of the game, read [this](http://en.wikipedia.org/wiki/Blackjack), [play a game online](http://wizardofodds.com/play/blackjack/) or pair yourself with someone who knows them.

 We'll start by implementing a simplified version of the game: